LorenzoPichetti/SbatchMan/docs/learn/configuration.md

-# Advanced Configuration
+# Configuration

-While `SbatchMan` allows you to create configurations one by one from the command line, you can also define multiple configurations for various clusters at once using a single YAML file.
+This guide covers the different ways to create and manage job configurations in `SbatchMan`.
+You can either use a YAML file for batch configuration or programmatically create configurations using the Python API.

+## Configuring with a YAML File

+For managing multiple configurations across different clusters, a YAML file is the most convenient method.
 This is especially useful for setting up complex projects or sharing configurations with your team.

-## The Configuration File
+### The `configure` Command

-To add multiple configurations, you can use the `configure` command with the `--file` option, pointing to your YAML configuration file.
+To add multiple configurations from a file, you can use the `configure` command with the `--file` option, pointing to your YAML configuration file.

 ```bash
 sbatchman configure --file my_configs.yaml